NullMember/VIRTUAL16/docs/assembling.md

 	    JSR ADDR2TIMES		;JUMP ADDR2TIMES subroutine
 	    JMP END				;JUMP to RET
 	ADDR2TIMES:
 	    ADD R0, R1			;R0 + R1 = R1
 	    DEC R2				;Decrement R2 1 time
 	    BNE R2, ADD16TIMES	;If R2 not equal to zero
 	END:
 	    RET					;Return to 6502 mode

-If you want to assemble your program by hand go to [isa.md](isa.md)
+If you want to assemble your program by hand go to [Instruction Set](instructionset.md)

 ## Placing VIRTUAL16 program into 6502 program